Spousal Support (Alimony) Basics

 What Is Alimony?

 The purpose of alimony is to limit any unfair economic effects of a divorce by providing a continuing income to a non-wage-earning or lower-wage-earning spouse.
-Part of the justification is that an ex-spouse may have chosen to forego a career to support the family, and needs time to develop job skills to support themselves.
-Another purpose may be to help a spouse continue the standard of living they had during marriage despite changes to income, income tax, bonuses, taxable income, tax returns and etc.
+Part of the justification is that an ex-spouse may have chosen to forego a career to support the family and needs time to develop job skills to support themselves.
+Another purpose of alimony, especially in higher-income families, may be to help a spouse continue the standard of living they had during the marriage.

 How the Amount of Alimony is Determined